AlibabaCloudDocs/alikafka/intl.en-US/User guide/Connectors/Create a connector/Create a Function Compute sink connector.md

 # Create a Function Compute sink connector

-This article describes how to create a Function Compute sink connector to export data from a topic in your Message Queue for Apache Kafka instance to a function in Function Compute.
+This topic describes how to create a Function Compute sink connector to export data from a topic in your Message Queue for Apache Kafka instance to a function in Function Compute.

 The following operations are complete before you create a Function Compute sink connector: